opensbli/opensbli/docs/source/getting_started.rst

 You can include these export commands in your ``~/.bashrc`` file to save typing them out each time you open up a new terminal.

-Installing AutoFD
+Installing OpenSBLI
 -----------------

-You can install AutoFD using
+You can install OpenSBLI using

 .. code-block:: bash

     sudo make install

-from within the base directory of AutoFD.
-Alternatively, particularly for developers of AutoFD, you can simply point your ``PYTHONPATH`` environment variable to the AutoFD base directory using, for example,
+from within the base directory of OpenSBLI.
+Alternatively, particularly for developers of OpenSBLI, you can simply point your ``PYTHONPATH`` environment variable to the OpenSBLI base directory using, for example,

 .. code-block:: bash

-    export PYTHONPATH=$PYTHONPATH:~/autofd
+    export PYTHONPATH=$PYTHONPATH:~/OpenSBLI